-(fnu): A publisher and writer

-the Latin American Section, AmeriDepartment, in 1961 while a

-rist in USSR; "very valuable agent";

-of later turned over to the KGB

-st Chief Directorate; in January

-2 he received \$1,000 from the KGB

-al Residency in Mexico City for

-fillment of an assignment.
-(In

-ater interview in 1964, NOSENKO

-d that was a valuable agent

-the Illegals Directorate, First

-ef Directorate, and it was from

-s commonent that the \$1,000 came.)

-Netherlands

-Recruited by the filst bepartment during July 1963; ous driver for the Dutch firm he has provided material to the KGB.

-the basis of a sexual comprod in a park; she lives with her band in

-this is a good case, of the first Chief rectorate.
+(fnu): A publisher and writer THE ENGRALTED BY N.M.
+YELLSEYEV the Latin American Section, Ameri-Department, in 1961 while a rist in USSR; "very valuable agent"; at later turned over to the KGB st Chief Directorate: in January 2 he received \$1,000 from the KGB al Residency in Mexico City for fillment of an assignment.
+(In ater interview in 1964, NOSENKO d that was a valuable agent the Illegals Directorate, First ef Directorate, and it was from s commonent that the \$1,000 came.)